authelia/authelia/docs/content/integration/proxies/nginx.md

 ## Assumptions and Adaptation

 This guide makes a few assumptions.
 These assumptions may require adaptation in more advanced and complex scenarios.
 We can not reasonably have examples for every advanced configuration option that exists.
+Some of these values can automatically be replaced with documentation variables.

+{{< sitevar-preferences >}}

 The following are the assumptions we make:

 * Deployment Scenario:
   * Single Host